 This film had a great impact on me as a student.
 AI taking over, is a theme much more terrifying to me than zombies or forces of evil.
 Proteus IV is a much worse AI than HAL, it embodies itself through its robotic extensions and wants to reproduce itself.
 This is a domotic horror film, in which Julie Christie is held captive and abused in her own home.
 A rarity I wanted to share.

-Directed by: Donald Cammell.
-Produced by: Herb Jaffe.
-Screenplay by: Roger O. Hirson, Robert Jaffe.
+Direction: Donald Cammell.
+Production: Herb Jaffe.
+Screenplay: Roger O. Hirson, Robert Jaffe.
 Editing: Frank Mazzola.
 Photography: Bill Butler.
 Music by: Jerry Fielding.
 With: Julie Christie, Fritz Weaver, Gerrit Graham.

 5 September 2019 19:30